zahraghh/multi_objective_optimization/README.md

 if __name__ == "__main__":
     city_DES =str(editable_data['city'])
     #Do we need to generate the meteorlogical data and their distributions?
-    if editable_data['Weather data download and analysis']=='yes':
     download_windsolar_data.download_meta_data(city_DES)
     #Calculating the  global tilted irradiance on a surface in the City
     GTI.GTI_results(city_DES,path_test)
 ```
 The outcome of this code is a new folder with the name of the city in  the editable_values.csv.
-If you haven't change the editable_values.csv, the folder name is Salt Lake City, which contains the needed weather parameters.
+If you haven't change the editable_values.csv, the folder name is Salt Lake City, which contains the needed weather parameters to perfrom the optimization.

-After the weather data is generated, we can perfrom scenario generation using Monte Carlo simulation and scenario reduction using k-median algorithm to reduce the number of scenarios:
+After the weather data is generated, we can perfrom scenario generation using Monte Carlo simulation and scenario reduction using k-mean algorithm to reduce the number of scenarios:
 ```
-import pandas as pd
-import math
 import os
 import sys
 import pandas as pd
 import csv
-from pathlib import Path
 import json
 import multi_operation_planning
 from multi_operation_planning import scenario_generation_operation, uncertainty_analysis_operation